 Despite making several mistakes, eventually I got the tapered handle to fit in the mortise, and proceeded to carve some details in both the handle and head.

 Figure 8: Mostly Finished Mallet

-I think I will do a little more finishing to this mallet, but I will keep the “live” edge showing the ash borer damage, as well as the split edge near the grip.
-I also plan to apply something to project the finish, and perhaps add a natural stain.
+I think I will do a little more finishing to this mallet, but I will keep the "live" edge showing the ash borer damage, as well as the split edge near the grip.
+I may apply a natural stain and something to protect the finish at some point.